links-field/cubepress/docs/guide/simdetail.md

 The first section gives you an overview of the SIM
 * ICCID
-* Card OS technology label
+* SIM OS technology label
 * SIM current status and its life cycle transition diagram
 * Expiry date
 * Usable data in current billing cycle